luismaecker/DeepTrees_fork/README.md

 This software requires Hydra for configuration management.
 The configuration **yaml** files are stored in the `config` directory.

-The configuration schema can be found in
+The full list of configuration options can be found in the `config/schema.yaml` file.
 This software uses Hydra for configuration management.
 The configuration files are stored in the `config` directory.

 The confirguration schema can be found in the `config/schema.yaml` file.